-Except as otherwise provided in these rules, a civil action is commenced (1) by the service of a summons, complaint, and notice regarding Electronic Service or (2) by filing a complaint with the court.
-When method (1) is used, the complaint must be filed with the court within 20 days after completion of service.
-When method (2) is used, the return of service shall be filed with the court within 90 days after the filing of the complaint.
+Except as otherwise provided in these rules, a civil action is commenced in one of two ways:

+- (a) Service.
+A civil action may be commenced by the service of a summons, complaint, and notice regarding Electronic Service.
+If so commenced, the complaint must be filed with the court within 20 days after completion of service of the summons, complaint, and notice regarding Electronic Service. - (b) Filing.
+A civil action may be commenced by filing a complaint with the court.
+If so commenced, the return of service shall be filed with the court within 90 days after the filing of the complaint.
 If the complaint or the return of service is not timely filed, the action may be dismissed on motion and notice, and in such case the court may, in its discretion, if it shall be of the opinion that the action was vexatiously commenced, tax a reasonable attorney fee as costs in favor of the defendant, to be recovered of the plaintiff or the plaintiff's attorney.